sircollo/Personal-Blog/README.md

 * install dependencies

 * To access admin panel use: /admin
+* To access admin login use : /login

 ### Running the Application
 * To run the application, open the cloned file in terminal and run the following command: